This section is for information on planes, trains and ferries – options on getting your bike to Portugal and transporting it around once you’re here.

-However, ordinary (non-folding) bikes are not allowed on all services/lines so do check before booking any tickets or assuming you can use the trains.
+However, the number of spaces for bikes on each train is limited and other restrictions are sometimes in place so check before booking any tickets or assuming you can use the trains.

-- Lisbon and Porto urban services: bike transport is free on all trains
+- Lisbon & Porto urban services: bike transport is free on all trains

-- Alfa Pendular (fast long distance trains): bikes go free but only if “disassembled and properly packed as luggage that is no larger than fits in the luggage rack or under the seats”
+- Alfa Pendular: bikes go free but only if “disassembled and properly packed as luggage that is no larger than fits in the luggage rack or under the seats”